Find out how a blockchain-powered decentralized e-voting framework provides efficient service to voters in comparison to the current voting system.

-In this blog, we will examine how a blockchain and smart contract powered decentralized e-voting framework, in comparison to the current voting system, provides efficient service to voters by offering transparency and versatility.
-Owing to problems such as vote tampering, vote phishing, and the infiltration of polling stations, existing voting mechanisms prove faulty.
+In this blog, we will examine how a blockchain and smart contract-powered decentralized e-voting framework, in comparison to the current voting system, provides efficient service to voters by offering transparency and versatility.
+Also, we will explore how owing to problems such as vote tampering, vote phishing, and the infiltration of polling stations, existing voting mechanisms prove faulty.

-Blockchain proponents, however, suggest the use of emerging technology with smart contract solutions to strengthen authentication in the voting process using biometric, enable dynamic polling loading and audibility after casting a vote.
-Blockchain, as the underlying mechanism powering voting systems, not only for governments but businesses as well, can solve various constraints of current e-voting systems used across demographics.
+Blockchain proponents, however, suggest the use of emerging technology with smart contract solutions to strengthen authentication in the voting process using biometrics and enable dynamic polling loading and audibility after casting a vote.
+Blockchain, as the underlying mechanism of powering voting systems, not only for governments but businesses as well, can solve various constraints of current e-voting systems used across demographics.

 Moving beyond its use for facilitating the creation of cryptocurrencies, blockchain technology is now proving the modern era's development that can ensure the overall flexibility of e-voting.
 Let's theoretically understand how a blockchain-based voting system transforms the established political process mechanism into an automated security model with improved security.

-Users can access the network, start sending transactions to it, validate transactions, and build new blocks with Blockchain.
+Users can access the network, start sending transactions, validate transactions, and build new blocks with Blockchain.

 We discuss a theoretical decentralized e-voting model built with blockchain technology to administer the election.
 In this section, we back a proposal to incorporate blockchain technology with state-of-the-art e-balloting technology.
 The following are the modules that may get involved in the system's infrastructure design.

-In this module, at the Voter Registration stage of the election process, voter information such as name, gender, address, and biometric is obtained, using which voters get validated before voting.
+In this module, at the Voter Registration stage of the election process, voter information such as name, gender, address, and biometrics is obtained, using which voters get validated before voting.

 This module, based on the location of residence, loads voters and participants onto the ballot.
-Then, an elector has to pick his or her preferred participant.
+Further, an elector has to pick his or her preferred participant.
 Thus, the elector does not need to drive to their home to exercise their right to vote in a polling booth nearby.
-To achieve ballot secrecy, no outside investigator can decide on which an elector voted.
+To achieve ballot secrecy, no outside investigator can decide which elector voted.

 After making a transaction, a transaction ID gets created on the blockchain network.
 A transaction ID is created for each transaction when voters cast their votes on the blockchain network.
-It is provided to the user as an identification using which electors can validate their vote.
+Further, it is provided to the user as an identification using which electors can validate their vote.